-a metadata object that specifies processes that create output.
+a collection of SAS tasks that can create output.

 load balancing

 for IOM bridge connections, a program that runs in the object spawner and that uses an algorithm to distribute work across object server processes on the same or separate machines in a cluster.